The Science Behind Medical Cannabis and Depression

 An Alternative to Standard Treatment?

-It’s super important to note that while the early studies and results have shown that cannabis can have a real impact on those dealing with depression, that research is nowhere near conclusive enough to say anything for sure.
+It’s super important to note that while the early studies and results have shown that cannabis can have a real impact on those dealing with depression, research is nowhere near conclusive enough to say anything.
 Cannabis products can certainly “mellow out” someone dealing with depression and temporarily lessen their symptoms, but it’s too early for medical cannabis to exclusively be used for the treatment of any mental health issues definitively.

 In fact, some research has shown that some mental health issues can actually be worsened or exaggerated by using cannabis (e.g. THC use and psychotic disorders).
 However, it must be said that there are many variables that can contribute to depression and other mental illnesses over a person’s lifetime, including suffering from other illnesses, socioeconomic status, individual lifestyle choices (diet, exercise etc.) and much more.
 Also, it must be remembered that regular intake of prescription drugs can also have negative long term impacts (especially addictive ones like sedatives), so singling out cannabis would not necessarily be objective.